-Comment Document No. Commenter Comment Response The transfer of land to the SODI aligns with their goals of attracting private industry and developing Private Public Partnerships to create industrial opportunities on the reservation.
+Comment Document Commenter Comment Response 110.
+Commenter The transfer of land to the SODI aligns with their goals of attracting private industry and developing Private Public Partnerships to create industrial opportunities on the reservation.
 These opportunities can align with the interests of the regional community as identified in the Public Outreach work performed by the OU Voinovich School.
 We strongly urge you to approve this transfer of property as you consider the positive impacts this will have on the economy of southern Ohio Sincerely, Lisa Carver Executive Director 23 Pike County Commis- sioners Members of the Board of Commissioners Fred Foster, Chairman Blaine Beekman, Member Tony Montgomery, Member April Elliott, Clerk Angela Burggraf, Secretary Susan Cange Acting Assistant Secretary Office of Environmental Management Dear Madam Secretary, The Pike County Commissioners are pleased to comment on our evaluation of the DRAFT ENVIRONMENTAL ASSESSMENT CONVEYANCE OF REAL PROPERTY OF THE PORTSMOUTH GASEOUS DIFFUSION PLANT IN PIKE COUNTY, OHIO.
-The transfer of land from the Department of Energy to the Southern Ohio Diversification represents much more to the people of Pike County than the Comment noted.
+The transfer of land from the Department of Energy to the Southern Ohio Diversification represents much more to the people of Pike County than the number of acres involved.
+Comment noted.

 Comment

-Document D
+Document No Commenter Comment Response

-nenter Comment The 2001 shutdown of the Gaseous Diffusion Plant created economic turmoil in Pike County.
-Jobs left, but the results of a half century of nuclear enrichment remained.
-The County banded together to make the best of the situation.
-A serious dialogue opened with the Department of Energy.
-From those initial dialogues a series of critical facts evolved.
-First, we visited a number of other DOE sites and observed their cleanup issues.
-By comparison, we learned that the contamination at the Portsmouth site was not so severe that it could not be corrected.
-Second, there would probably be a number of industries that would be interested in the site once D and D was completed.
-That would boyiously take time.
-In the meantime, a third factor would hopefully come into play.
-As certain areas are declared contamination-free, they can be turned over to the Southern Ohio Diversification Initiative for marketing as industrial sites.
-Reindustrialization has become the key word in our negotiations with DOE.
-Pike County officials worked with a number of economic development specialists who were expert in the reclamation of Brownfield sites.
-The formation of the Joint Economic Development Initiative of Southern Ohio by the Fluor-BWXT economic development funds has provided money for projects in the four-county area.
-As a result of the extensive community participation in the PORTS FUTURE VISION, plan, a clear community buy-in has evolved.
-It now appears we are about to reach the first milestone in reindustrialization with this land transfer.
-We have evaluated the relevant environmental impact study, agree with its findings and give our full support to a quick and timely transfer.
-We view this as a very positive action for all Pike Countians.
-Response
+No. Commenter CommentThe 2001 shutdown of the Gaseous Diffusion Plant createdeconomic turmoil in Pike County.
+Jobs left, but the results of ahalf century of nuclear enrichment remained.
+The County bandedtogether to make the best of the situation.
+A serious dialogueopened with the Department of Energy.From those initial dialogues a series of critical facts evolved.First, we visited a number of other DOE sites and observedtheir cleanup issues.
+By comparison, we learned that thecontamination at the Portsmouth site was not so severe thatit could not be corrected.
+Second, there would probably bea number of industries that would be interested in the site onceD and D was completed.
+That would obviously take time.
+Inthe meantime, a third factor would hopefully come into play.As certain areas are declared contamination-free, they can beturned over to the Southern Ohio Diversification Initiative formarketing as industrial sites.Reindustrialization has become the key word in our negotiationswith DOE.
+Pike County officials worked with a number ofeconomic development funds has provided moneyfor projects in the four-county area.
+As a result of the extensivecommunity participation in the PORTS FUTURE VISION,plana declared contamination of the JointEconomic development funds has provided money Response